 Arctic Ocean Circulation and Nordic Seas Hydrography: Oceanic and Atmospheric Connections

-Jessica Sarah Kenigson, Yale University, New Haven, CT, United States and Mary-Louise Timmermans, Yale University, Department of Earth & Planetary Sciences, New Haven, United States
+Jessica Sarah Kenigson, Yale University, New Haven, CT, United States and Mary-Louise Timmermans, Yale University, Department of Earth & Planetary Sciences, New Haven, CT, United States

 Abstract: